Cook Islander missionaries: recovering hidden histories from missionary archives

 While their contributions are widely respected and honoured by those respective island countries, many of the records originally held in the region have sadly not survived.
 Recent research by Wendy Rowan (see credits below) in the lead-up to the bicentenary, has uncovered material in archives held in Australia that give us glimpses into these largely lost and hidden histories of Cook Islanders, such as Ruatoka (1846?-1903), a pioneering missionary to Papua New Guinea and graduate of the Takamoa Theological Seminary.
 Published letters and articles found in magazines and reports of the LMS, in addition to letters and photographs in the archives at SOAS Library, illuminate these life stories and help us to reclaim them from colonial collections that are otherwise focused largely on the work and lives of the white European missionaries employed by the Society.

 In 1965 the LMS operations ended in the country, heralding the creation of the Cook Islands Christian Church (CICC), which assumed the management of church activities formerly performed by the missionary society.
 The CICC now owns and operates Takamoa Theological College, one of the oldest theological colleges in the South Pacific.
 Bicentenary celebrations will be led by the CICC and will be a time to celebrate the work of over 250 Cook Islander missionaries.
-Over the coming months in the lead-up to the bicentenary, we will look at some of the incredible individual stories that have been uncovered in the archival sources.

 This piece originates in correspondence with Wendy Rowan, a dairy farmer’s wife and teacher for over 40 years, living in Cobram, Northern Victoria, Australia.
 Wendy’s father and uncle served in the South Pacific as missionaries and Wendy has been involved in many short-term missions in Africa and India, and has travelled widely in the Pacific area.
 Her interest in Cook Islanders began 10 years ago at a memorial stone to these missionaries in front of Takamoa Theological College, Rarotonga, and upon discovering that many of the local historical records had been destroyed.
 During that time she has travelled and researched extensively in Australian archives to uncover what she could of their lives.
 Individual histories uncovered include those of Piri, Ruatoka and Maka, who worked with the New Guinea mission, as well as countless women whose names were often omitted from the record.
 We will be returning to these stories in this blog series.
 Wendy has published two books (detailed below) on her findings, with fellow editor, Robert Evans.
 These are aimed at the families of Cook islanders with mission ancestry, and have been compiled for the bicentenary.